cbrun/cbrun.github.io/_posts/2013-09-19-will-you-be-sirius-at-eclipsecon-europe.md

 Last but no least, Obeo will have a booth during the whole conference; feel free to come by to ask questions or even just to have a chat.
 We are always eager to learn about use cases or experiments.

 I'm looking forward to it.
 If you're interested in modeling and did not register for EclipseCon Europe yet, [consider doing it,](https://www.eclipsecon.org/europe2013/) I guarantee you'll learn a lot!

+The platform has changed substantially since this early milestone; [Designing and building domain-specific modeling platforms]({{ site.url }}/modeling-platforms/) places Sirius and Sirius Web in today's broader tool-building landscape.